 To determine the resistance of the part to sudden exposure to extreme changes in temperature and the effect of alternate exposures to these extremes.

-This test is conducted for the purpose of determining the resistance of a part to exposures at extremes of high and low temperatures, and to the shock of alternate exposures to these extremes, such as would be experienced when equipment or parts are transferred to and from heated shelters in arctic areas.
+This test is conducted for the purpose of determining the resistance of a part to exposures at extremes of high and low temperatures and to the shock of alternate exposures to these extremes, such as would be experienced when equipment or parts are transferred to and from heated shelters in arctic areas.
 These conditions may also be encountered in equipment operated non-continuously in low-temperature areas or during transportation.
-Although it is preferred that the specimen reach thermal stability during the exposure specified, in the interest of saving time, parts may be tested at the minimum exposure duration specified, which will not insure thermal stability but only an approach thereto.
+Although it is preferred that the specimen reach thermal stability during the exposure specified, in the interest of saving time, parts may be tested at the minimum exposure duration specified, which will not ensure thermal stability but only an approach thereto.

 Permanent changes in operating characteristics and physical damage produced during thermal shock result principally from variations in dimensions and other physical properties.
-Effects of thermal shock include cracking and delamination of finishes, cracking and crazing of embedding and encapsulating compounds, opening of thermal seals and case seams, leakage of filling materials, rupturing, or cracking of hermetic seals and vacuum glass to metal seals, and changes in electrical characteristics due to mechanical displacement or rupture of conductors or of insulating materials.
+Effects of thermal shock include cracking and delamination of finishes, cracking and crazing of embedding and encapsulating compounds, the opening of thermal seals and case seams, leakage of filling materials, rupturing, or cracking of hermetic seals and vacuum glass to metal seals, and changes in electrical characteristics due to mechanical displacement or rupture of conductors or of insulating materials.

 Random Vibration test is conducted for the purpose of determining the ability of component parts to withstand the dynamic stress exerted by random vibration applied between upper and lower frequency limits to simulate the vibration experienced in various service field environments.
 Random vibration is characteristic of modern field environments produced by missiles, high-thrust jets and rocket engines.
-In these types of environments, the random vibration provides a more realistic test.
+In these types of environments, random vibration provides a more realistic test.
 For design purposes, however, a swept frequency sinusoidal test may yield more pertinent design information.

-The high frequency vibration test is performed for the purpose of determining the effect on component parts of vibration in the frequency ranges of 10 to 500 hertz (Hz), 10 to 2,000 Hz or 10 to 3,000 Hz, as may be encountered in aircraft, missiles, and tanks.
-The choice of test condition severity should be based on the frequency range and the vibration amplitude dictated by the applications of the component under consideration, and the state of the component part in relation to resistance-to-vibration damage.
+The high-frequency vibration test is performed for the purpose of determining the effect on component parts of vibration in the frequency ranges of 10 to 500 hertz (Hz), 10 to 2,000 Hz or 10 to 3,000 Hz, as may be encountered in aircraft, missiles, and tanks.
+The choice of test condition severity should be based on the frequency range and the vibration amplitude dictated by the applications of the component under consideration and the state of the component part in relation to resistance-to-vibration damage.